laravel/docs/fortify.md

 <a name="introduction"></a>
 ## Introduction

 Laravel Fortify is a frontend agnostic authentication backend implementation for Laravel.
 Fortify registers the routes and controllers needed to implement all of Laravel's authentication features, including login, registration, password reset, email verification, and more.
+After installing Fortify, you may run the `route:list` Artisan command to see the routes that Fortify has registered.

 Since Fortify does not provide its own user interface, it is meant to be paired with your own user interface.
-For example, Fortify powers the registration, authentication, and two-factor authentication features of [Laravel Jetstream](https://jetstream.laravel.com).
+Since Fortify does not provide its own user interface, it is meant to be paired with your own user interface which makes requests to the routes it registers.
+We will discuss exactly how to make requests to these routes in the remainder of this documentation.

+> {tip} Remember, Fortify is a package that is meant to give you a head start implementing Laravel's authentication features.
+You are not required to use it.
+You are always free to manually interact with Laravel's authentication services by following the documentation available in the [authentication](/docs/{{version}}/authentication), [password reset](/docs/{{version}}/passwords), and [email verification](/docs/{{version}}/verification) documentation.

 <a name="when-should-i-use-fortify"></a>
 ### When Should I Use Fortify?

 You may wondering when it is appropriate to use Laravel Fortify.
 First, if you are using one of Laravel's [application starter kits](/docs/{{version}}/starter-kits), you do not need to install Laravel Fortify since all of Laravel's application starter kits already provide a full authentication implementation.

-If you are not using an application starter kit and your application needs authentication features, you have two options: [manually implement Laravel's authentication features](/docs/{{version}}/authentication#authenticating-users) or use Laravel Fortify to provide the backend implementation of these features.
+If you are not using an application starter kit and your application needs authentication features, you have two options: manually implement your application's authentication features or use Laravel Fortify to provide the backend implementation of these features.

 If you choose to install Fortify, your user interface will make requests to Fortify's authentication routes that are detailed in this documentation in order to authenticate and register users.

+If you choose to manually interact with Laravel's authentication services instead of using Fortify, you may do so by following the documentation available in the [authentication](/docs/{{version}}/authentication), [password reset](/docs/{{version}}/passwords), and [email verification](/docs/{{version}}/verification) documentation.

 <a name="laravel-fortify-and-laravel-sanctum"></a>
 #### Laravel Fortify & Laravel Sanctum